ganu8285/Customer-Behavior-SQL-POWERBI/README.md

 With Step 3: You reward whoever makes the most money while keeping customers happy.
 This encourages long-term growth over short-term gains.

 4. Portfolio/Resume Value If you or the person "sharing the repo" built this, it is a very strong portfolio piece.
-It demonstrates full-stack understanding:
+It demonstrates Data-Analyst understanding:

-Backend skills (SQL/Data Engineering)
+dadtabase skills (SQL/Data Engineering)

 Analytical skills (DAX/Modeling)